... I didn't consider myself a very good surfer in 1967

 Unfortunately, my full-time job at the Space Center prevented me from traveling to some contests up north.

-And, I missed out on a 7-day Caribbean surf adventure abord the Yankee Clipper which was featured in one of the magazines.
+And, I missed out on a 7-day Caribbean surf adventure aboard the Yankee Clipper with Catri and Butch Van Artsdalen. which was featured in one of the magazines.
+My good friend, Joe Twombly took my place.

-But, I got to meet the West Coast Hobie riders of the day and enjoyed hanging with Corky Carol the most.
+I really had great times being sponsored by Hobie.
+I got to travel with the team when I could get off from work.
+And got to meet the West Coast Hobie riders of the day and enjoyed hanging with Corky Carol the most.

 Hansen and Hobie Team Gear